PereViader/ManualDi/README.md

 ## Initialize

 The Initialize method allows for post-injection initialization of types.

-The initialization will NOT happen immediately after the object injection.
-It will be queued and run later.
-The initialization will be done in reverse resolution order.
-In other words, dependent objects will already be initialized themselves.
+Binding initialization is done in reverse dependency order.
+Injected objects will already be injected themselves.

+The injection can be used to hook into the object creation lifecycle and run custom code.
+Each individual binding can any amount of Initialize calls and will run in order added.

 The initialization will not happen more than once for any instance.
-The initialization can also be used to hook into the object creation lifecycle and run other custom user code.
-Any amount of initialization callback can be registered

 As stated on the `Default` section, calling the source generated method will handle the Initialize method automatically.